Accreditation of Neurophysiology Training

 EEG Applications MUST include the following attachments.

-1. Clinical Neurophysiology EEG/EMG logbook detailing all cases you have reported.
-The template are available above and below they are strongly preferred for this purpose.
-If you are not using the ANZAN template, you must additionally provide a summary demonstrating the total numbers and case mix.
+2. Complete EEG and EP Level 2 and 3 Trainee Logbook detailing all cases you have reported.
+The template available above is strongly preferred for this purpose.
+If you are not using the ANZAN template, you must additionally provide a summary demonstrating the total numbers and case mix

-2. Weekly timetable and copy of formal neurophysiology teaching program during your training (e.g. tutorials)
+4. Weekly timetable and copy of formal neurophysiology teaching program undertaken during your training (e.g. tutorials)

-5. Letter of recommendation from your Primary Supervisor Curriculum vitae
+6. Letter of recommendation from your Primary Supervisor

 EEG Exam